jermbo/BackToBasics/README.md

 #### Variable Types

-In JavaScript we have three ways to declare a variable.
+There are three ways to declare a variable.

 **var** **let** **const**

-_var_ - is the traditional way to declaring a variable.
-This is function scoped and has some unique quirks about it.
-It's generally best to not use this, unless you have to support a older browser.
+_var_ - is the traditional way to declare a variable.
+This is function scoped and has some unique quirks about it. ( It’s generally best to not use this, unless you have to support older browsers. )

-_let_ - introduced in ES6, and is the replacement to var.
-This is blocked scoped and acts like you expect it to.
+_let_ - introduced in ES6.
+This is blocked scoped and acts like you expect a normal variable to act.
 Its main benefit over var is you cannot redeclare a let with the same name.

-_const_ - introduced in ES6, and should be the first way you should utilize unless absolutely needed.
-It has same characteristics as let, in addition it cannot be reassigned and must contain an initial value.
+_const_ - introduced in ES6.
+This has similar characteristics as let.
+The main difference is that const cannot be reassigned.

+_Note_ General rule of thumb is to use **const** everywhere, only changing to **let** if absolutely necessary.

 #### Naming Rules